 All of Brosnan’s metals, from his watch to his slide-on collar pin and cufflinks and his belt buckle, are gold or gold-toned.
 Remington Steele frequently wears a lot of gold-toned metals, giving him a flashier look than James Bond, who usually prefers silver-toned metals.

-The look overall is a cross between Bond and boardroom, but Brosnan’s clothes follows with the three-piece suits and red ties that Roger Moore was wearing as Bond at the same time.
+The look overall is a cross between Bond and boardroom, but Brosnan’s clothes follow the same style of three-piece suits and red ties that Roger Moore was wearing as Bond at the same time.